- Dawn and morning trip to Masada, Ein Gedi and Dead Sea from Jerusalem

 - Climb the historic mountain and ogle the dawn views over the Dead Sea and desert mountains

-- Explore the fascinating UNESCO-listed archeological ruins at the summit
+- Explore the fascinating UNESCO-listed archaeological ruins at the summit

 - Walk through idyllic Ein Gedi to see its breathtaking waterfalls